 Conclusion

-To summarize, there are some useful elements in MMT and it is very educational to learn.
-At the same time, many of its most important concepts are based on vague generalizations, loose terminology and policy ideas that are wholly unproven.
-It has become popular with lay people in large part because the narratives are enticing.
-But most mainstream economists remain skeptical of it because it has not earned the credibility that its proponents often assign to it.
+To summarize, there are some useful elements in MMT and it can be educational to learn.
+At the same time, many of its most important concepts are based on vague generalizations, sloppy terminology, misleading accounting and policy ideas that are wholly unproven.
+It has become popular with lay people in large part because the narratives are enticing and complex enough that they can be misconstrued into something most lay people won’t understand.
+But most mainstream economists remain skeptical of it because parts of MMT are downright wrong, and its policy ideas have not earned the credibility that its proponents often assign to it.
 This is primarily due to the fact that the theorists have not done the proper econometric work to make the theory useful in a quantifiable economic model.
 Until the theory has been modeled and attempted in a developed economy it remains little more than an untested, but interesting mental exercise.

 ————————————————————————————–